What does the Scrolling Credits Pro app do?

 It's very easy...

-1. Choose from the dozens of backgrounds provided by the app (a solid color, a gradient color, a chroma key green screen, or an image).
+1. Choose from the dozens of backgrounds provided by the app (seamless video loop, solid color, gradient color, image, or chroma key green screen).

 2. Enter the text you want to have scroll over the background you've selected.
 You can even choose to use two columns for your credits, just like the pros.